deanblackborough/zf3-view-helpers/README.md

 ## Usage

-Add entries to the view_helper index in your module config array, example below.
+Add entries to the view_helper index in your module config array, the examples below adds the Jumbotron and Button view helpers, repeat for all the view helpers you would like to use in your project.

 ```
 'view_helpers' => [